On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Introduction

 This paper will not deal with the question of how to find conservation laws for a given PDE system.
 We remark that a direct constructive method using multipliers can be applied to derive local dynamical conservation laws of volume type for PDE systems \cite{Olv-book,AncBlu1997,AncBlu2002a,AncBlu2002b,Anc2003,BCA-book,Anc-review}.
 This general multiplier method can be extended for deriving all of the other types of local conservation laws.
 A more abstract approach to the study and computation of conservation laws, in the setting of cohomology in the variational bi-complex, can be found in Refs.\cite{Vin1984,KraVin}.

 The rest of the present paper is organized as follows.

 In Section~\ref{sec:prelims}, we give a brief summary of the PDE systems for fluid flow, gas dynamics, electromagnetism, and magnetohydrodynamics, which will be used to illustrate all of the subsequent main results.
-We also discuss some mathematical preliminaries that are needed for a general concrete formulation of PDE systems and conservation laws in three spatial dimensions.
+This summary will establish our notation and show how these physical systems fit into a general concrete formulation of PDE systems and conservation laws in three spatial dimensions.
+We also discuss some mathematical preliminaries that underlie this framework and that are essential for doing computations of all types of conservation laws.
+In particular, the basic notion of a regular PDE system and its coordinatization via a set of leading derivatives is discussed.

 In Section~\ref{sec:CLs}, we discuss the definition, properties, and inter-relationships for three-dimensional local and global conservation laws of dynamical nature formulated on volume domains, surface domains, and curve domains.
 The physical meaning of the resulting conserved quantities are explained, and the conditions under which a dynamical conservation law yields a constant of motion are discussed.
 We similarly discuss time-independent versions of these conservation laws, which represent three-dimensional topological conserved quantities.
 We also discuss constants of motion arising from dynamical and topological conservation laws.